awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 ```

 The following considerations apply when you use CloudWatch Logs:
++ Logs are sent to CloudWatch Logs with a limited number of retries in case there's no internet connectivity\.
+After the retries are exhausted, the event is dropped\.
++ Transaction, memory, and other limitations apply\.
+For more information, see [Logging Limitations](#gg-log-limits)\.
 + <a name="gg-logs-cloudwatch-perms"></a>Your Greengrass group role must allow AWS IoT Greengrass to write to CloudWatch Logs\.
 To grant permissions, [ embed the following inline policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#embed-inline-policy-console) in your group role\.

   ```